 Always wash your hands with soap and hot water before touching your eyes.
 Touching your eyes with dirty hands can lead to irritation and infection.

 After washing your hands, you can soak a washcloth in warm water to gently wipe away the crust.
 Gently massage the eye boogers away with the warm washcloth for a few minutes.6

 Artificial tears can also help.
 Call your doctor if your symptoms are severe or if artificial tears fail to provide relief.

 Eye boogers are pretty normal.
 Most of the time, they are not considered a sign of a potentially serious eye condition.
 Usually, sleep crust is just residue that builds up in the corner of your eye.

-If you are experiencing a lot of eye crust, more eye crust than usual, or eye crust that is accompanied by other uncomfortable or painful symptoms, consult your doctor.
+If you are experiencing a lot of eye crust, more eye crust than usual, or eye crust accompanied by other uncomfortable symptoms, consult your doctor.
 There may be something else causing it.

 If you have another eye condition, you will want to treat it promptly to prevent vision obstruction.